DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxGallery/1 Configuration/stretchImages.md

 ---
 ---
 ##### shortDescription
-Specifies if the widget stretches images to fit the total gallery width.
+Specifies if the UI component stretches images to fit the total gallery width.

 ---
-If this option is set to **true**, the widget enlarges images to fit the total gallery width.
-Otherwise, the widget adds an appropriate margin between images to evenly distribute them along the gallery width.
+If this option is set to **true**, the UI component enlarges images to fit the total gallery width.
+Otherwise, the UI component adds an appropriate margin between images to evenly distribute them along the gallery width.

 [note]An image element can be enlarged only up to the image's actual size.
-If the element's size reaches the image's actual size, the widget adds appropriate margins at the sides of the image element.
+If the element's size reaches the image's actual size, the UI component adds appropriate margins at the sides of the image element.